TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 29/Proverbs 29.27.md

 ---

-An unjust man is an abomination to the righteous; And he that is upright in the way is an abomination to the wicked.
+A dishonest man detests the righteous, and the upright in their ways detest the wicked.